 - Use heat or fireproof cable on cookers or hobs

-- Locate dishwashers and washing machines close to sink to minimize plumbing work.
+- Locate your dishwasher and washing machine close to the sink to minimise plumbing work

-- Ensure that wall and floor units are of similar widths-so the doors line up to give a more ‘designed’ look
+- Ensure that wall and floor units are similar widths, so that the doors line up to give a more ‘designed’ look

-- If you are using them, keep tall units at the end of the worktop runs, to maximize the working area
+- If you are using them, keep tall units at the end of the worktop runs, to maximise the working area

-- Place your hob or free-standing cooker in position this minimizes the distance to carry hot pans across the walkways in the kitchen
+- Place your hob and oven, or free-standing cooker, in a position that minimises the distance you need to carry hot pans across the walkways in the kitchen

 - Allow at least 300mm of clear space each side of the hob to allow for protruding pan handles

 - Locate a cooker or hob beneath a window where curtains could catch fire, gas flames could blow out, or where it is dangerous to reach over to the window

 - Plan a wall unit above a hob without an extractor fan